PostHog/posthog.com/contents/tutorials/session-recordings-for-support.md

 ### Console logs in recordings

 PostHog also includes the option to record console logs.
 This is useful for getting errors that log to the console.
-To turn this on, go to project settings and under recordings toggle “Capture console logs.”
+To turn this on, go to Project Settings and under recordings toggle “Capture console logs.”
 This adds console logs (as well as errors and warnings) to a separate tab with the details for each.

 ![Console](../images/tutorials/session-recordings-for-support/console.png)